NASA-IMPACT/dashboard-api-starter/README.md

 # dashboard-api-starter

-A lightweight tile server for MAAP data, based on [titiler](https://github.com/developmentseed/titiler).
+A lightweight API for Earthdata.

 ## Contributing data
 More information for data contributors like expected input format and delivery mechanisms, can be found in the [data guidelines](guidelines/README.md).